-Ans: Translation is a process of conveying a source text into a target text which should reflect the contents of the original text.
-Translation is a practice in which the translator tries to find out the closest equivalent meaning of a source text into the target text language.
-It involves interpretation of meaning of the source text and producing the same meaning in another language.
+Ans: The process of transferring a source text into a target text that should represent the contents of the original text is known as translation.
+The translator attempts to identify the nearest equivalent meaning of a source text in the target text language throughout the translation process.
+It entails interpreting the meaning of a source material and translating it into another language.

 I believe that translation is the most efficient way to access a wide range of works, not just in India but throughout the world.
 The existence of a human being has been linked to translation.
 Nevertheless, before the formation of literature and language, human communication was conducted via transcription of oral literature.
 The notion of conceiving thoughts and ideas has been linked to a certain type of translation, which may be defined as the creation and construction of ideas, perspectives, and their transmission from one person to another.
 Rene Descartes, known as the “Father of Modern Western Theory,” proposed the philosophy of rationalism with the phrase “cogito ergo sum,” which means “I think therefore I am.”
 These senses also transmit translation, which investigates the transmission and interchange of ideas and messages from one language to another, and from one person to another.
 This cuts through all types of barriers, including those related to culture, religion, gender, and creed.
 As a result, it has become a requirement for human existence.
 Because there are hundreds of languages in the globe and cultural and linguistic interaction is required among people, translation is a vital expression of human interaction, as Susan Bassenett put it.
 Translation is not intended to be a linguistic endeavor, but rather to perform as a medium to communicate not just among intelligent and educated people, but also among the general public, including the illiterate.